 Marinade Options

-For a steak that’s juicy and full of flavor, try a ribeye marinade recipes.
-Marinades mix an acid (like vinegar or citrus), oil, and spices and herbs.
-The acid makes the meat tender, and the oil and seasonings add flavor.
+For a steak that’s juicy and full of flavor, try some delicious ribeye marinade recipes.
+Marinades typically combine an acid—such as vinegar or citrus juice—with oil, along with a blend of spices and herbs.
+The acid helps to tenderize the meat, while the oil and seasonings infuse it with rich, mouthwatering flavor.

 Here are some marinade ideas: